yagolasse/kotlin-android-application/README.md

 Some examples for Native Android common implementations like Navigation Drawer, Splash Screen, Recycler View and others.

-Thanks for [Jader Gomes](https://github.com/JaderGJ) that show me the woderful Kotlin Lang.
+Thanks for [Jader Gomes](https://github.com/JaderGJ) that show me the wonderful Kotlin Lang.